-Under the Company's share based long-term incentive compensation plans, the Company grants non-qualified stock options to employees.
-The Company's 1997 Stock Option Plan expired December 31, 2006, and the Company no longer has shares available for issuance under any of its plans.
-The Company's stock options expire in 10 years and generally vested 1/36 per month, with full vesting after three years.
+Under the Company's previous share based long-term incentive compensation plans, the 1997 Stock Option Plan, the Company granted non-qualified stock options to employees.
+There are no shares available for grant under the plan which expired on December 31, 2006.
+Options issued under that plan expire in 10 years and generally vested 1/36 per month, with full vesting after three years.